Mentoring | David Chicoine

 Photo of Shelly Miller

 Shelly (BA in Spanish, Auburn U, 2012) is an archaeologist specializing in 3D imaging, GIS, and ceramic analysis.
 She joined our MA program in Anthropology in August 2014 and graduated in 2016.
 As part of her thesis work, Shelly traveled to the Sechin Museum in Casma, Peru, to analyze pottery fragments from the 2009 and 2010 excavations at Caylán.
-Shelly's thesis describes “Ceramic Technology, Production, and Exchange as Seen Through Macroscopic Analysis of Pottery Fragments from the Early Horizon Center Caylán, Nepeña Valley, Peru” and results of her work have been presented at the 81st Annual Meeting of the SAA in Orlando in 2016.
+Shelly's thesis describes “Ceramic Technology, Production, and Exchange as Seen Through Macroscopic Analysis of Pottery Fragments from the Early Horizon Center Caylán, Nepeña Valley, Peru” and results of her work have been presented at the 81st Annual Meeting of the Society for American Archaeology in Orlando in 2016.

 Photo of Jenna Hurtubise